ruckertm/HINT/hilatex/examples/README.md

 This example tests sections and subsections, a table of content and outlines.

 ### ltxlinks3.tex ltxlink3.bib ltxlinks3.bbl
-This example tests bibliograpy links.
+This example tests bibliography links.
 The file ltxlinks3.bbl can be generated using bibtex.

 ### ltxlinks4.tex
 This example test links to figures.
 There are still some problems:
-Figures work only whit Placement = h (here).
+Figures work only with placement = h (here).
-Floats dont work (see next example).
+Floats don't work (see next example).

 The caption is not centered on the page and captions are not broken into multiple lines if the space on the page requires it.
 In the list of figures,